 State Constitutions Illustrated

 State Constitutions Illustrated is an essential digital platform for finding authoritative state history resources.
-Spanning nearly 780,000 pages, this database offers the text of all 50 state constitutions (both historical and current), pre-statehood documents, relevant secondary sources, and more.
+Spanning more than 800,000 pages, this database offers the text of all 50 state constitutions (both historical and current), pre-statehood documents, relevant secondary sources, and more.

 About State Constitutions Illustrated

 HeinOnline’s State Constitutions Illustrated compiles the constitutions of all 50 states of the United States of America together with related documents and resources.
 Containing the text of every constitution that has been in force for every state along with the original, consolidated, and current texts and an extensive collection of documents from before statehood, State Constitutions Illustrated provides near-comprehensive coverage for state research.
 Throughout the more than 800,000 pages of state constitution content, researchers will discover nearly 10,000 current and historical constitutions for all 50 states, an extensive collection of pre-statehood primary source material, and more than 1,000 books and scholarly works analyzing state constitutional history.

 All states are up to date as of the elections of November 13, 2020.
 As the database continues to grow, HeinOnline will continue to add constitutional documents extending back to pre-statehood for every state to provide a more complete perspective of each state’s constitutional history.